Junior Activities

 Junior Activities Overview

 The goal of NCFCA Junior activities is to encourage purposeful, educational, social, and service-oriented endeavors that allow our future competitors to be more fully engaged in the tournament.
 The NCFCA Juniors program provides three types of activities.
+At least two junior team members will be directly responsible for oversight of the children during all Junior activities.

 Junior Participant Supervision Guidelines